Napier – New Zealand’s Switched-On City

 Gannet Safari is a 50 miles return journey from the base in Napier City in Safari “wagons” specially built for the task.

 Each of the massive four-wheeled drive vehicles carries 25 passengers on the coastal drive to the base of the cape at Clifton.
-But then the wagons leave the road and turn inland to grind their way up stream beds through bush-lined valleys until they finally emerge on the cape highlands to give a breath-taking panoramic view of the plains, the mountains and the blue Pacific Oceans.
+But then the wagons leave the road and turn inland to grind their way up stream beds through bush-lined valleys until they finally emerge on the cape highlands to give a breath-taking panoramic view of the plains, the mountains and the blue Pacific ocean.

 Sheep, cattle and horses graze the highlands paddocks and seem to nod aquaintance [acquaintance] to the safari wagons as they pass.
 The track winds into gorges and out again.
 The wagons rumble up grades of one in three and pass along the clifftops and stop here and there to let the passengers photograph or view the unique scenery.